Worth Ryder Art Gallery

 Internships

-The Worth Ryder Art Gallery Internship program is an opportunity to learn how art exhibitions are put together, to gain experience in the day-to-day functioning of an art gallery from the inside, to work with professional curators and artists.
+The Worth Ryder Art Gallery Internship program is an opportunity for Berkeley students to learn how art exhibitions are put together, to gain experience in the day-to-day functioning of an art gallery from the inside, and to work with professional curators and artists.
+Applications are due at the beginning of each semester.
 More information.

 Past Exhibitions